XeroAPI/Xero-CFML/README.md

 	openssl req -new -x509 -key privatekey.pem -out publickey.cer -days 1825
 	openssl pkcs12 -export -out public_privatekey.pfx -inkey privatekey.pem -in publickey.cer

-For this wrapper, you will need to run one additional command to create a .pk8 formatted private key.
+For this SDK, you will need to run one additional command to create a .pk8 formatted private key.

 	openssl pkcs8 -topk8 -in privatekey.pem -outform DER -nocrypt -out privatekey.pk8